JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 I don’t remember the exact year but I know it was 1978 or 1979 and I was in Greenwich Village with my sister, her husband and her husband’s brother.

-I often got dragged around on horseshit trips like this because my parents were old, and my siblings were younger and thought I would like being dragged along on their afternoon dates.
-Nevermind the fact that I liked playing out on the street in front of my building instead of hanging around with people in their 30s, they always seemed to figure out a way to drag me along.
+I often got dragged around on horse-shit trips like this because my parents were old, and my siblings were younger and thought I would like being dragged along on their afternoon dates.
+Never mind the fact that I liked playing out on the street in front of my building instead of hanging around with people in their 30s, they always seemed to figure out a way to drag me along.
 As if dragging me out of the home and neighborhood I loved was a “good deed” or some shit like that.

 Anyway, my first memory of the trip was going to some sandal shop on West 4th Street near Jones Street.
-Apparently my sister’s husband wanted to get some leather sandals and my pressence sitting aorund and doing nothing was required.
+Apparently my sister’s husband wanted to get some leather sandals and my presence sitting around and doing nothing was required.

-I remember him and his brother were—pressumably—high and laughing and goofing around in the sandal shop while my sister and I waited.
+I remember him and his brother were—presumably—high and laughing and goofing around in the sandal shop while my sister and I waited.

 At some point I stood up and said I was bored.
 And after some complaints and negotiation, my sister agreed to walk me around the block to alleviate my boredom.

 I think this was the first time I was ever in Greenwich Village, and the place seemed interesting.
 The streets were tree-lined and nice.
 I didn’t see signs of the poor working class life I knew in Brooklyn, but things seemed nice and friendly.

 As we walked around, at some point we hit Bleecker Street.
 I remember it being sun drenched and pleasant.
-Just as we were about to turn down to head backn to the sandal shop, I spotted what looked like a carousel horse in a store window.
+Just as we were about to turn down to head back to the sandal shop, I spotted what looked like a carousel horse in a store window.

 “I want to go there!”
 I told my sister who then said, “We don’t have time!
 We need to go back.”
 And this went on for a bit until I convinced her to just let me look in the window of the shop.